PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

     return dx
 end)

-new_ex = TaylorIntegration._make_parsed_jetcoeffs(ex)
+new_ex1, new_ex2 = TaylorIntegration._make_parsed_jetcoeffs(ex)
 ```

-This function has a similar structure as the hard-coded method of
+The first function has a similar structure as the hard-coded method of
 `TaylorIntegration.jetcoeffs!`, but uses low-level functions in `TaylorSeries`
-(e.g., `sincos!` above) and explicitly allocates the needed temporary arrays.
+(e.g., `sincos!` above); all temporary `Taylor1` objects as well as declared
+arrays are allocated once in `TaylorIntegration._allocate_jetcoeffs!`.
-More complex functions become easily very difficult to read.
+More complex functions become very difficult to read.
 Note that,
-if necessary, one can further optimize `new_ex` manually.
+if necessary, one can further optimize these functions manually.

 ## Limitations and some advices

 The construction of the internal function obtained by using
-[`@taylorize`](@ref) is somewhat complicated and limited.
+[`@taylorize`](@ref) is somewhat complicated and limited due to the
+manual translation of the expressions.
 Here we
 list some limitations and advices.

 - It is useful to have expressions which involve two arguments at most, which